shiaki/astro-spiders/README.md

 # astro-spiders
-spider program for astronomers to retrieve information from online databases
+Spider programs for astronomers to retrieve information from online databases In development